I've been dependent on a lot of substances over the years.

 Some of the best food sources of zinc include oysters, grass-fed beef, pumpkin seeds, cashews, mushrooms and spinach.

 However, I still recommend at least short-term supplementation to ensure you get enough.
-I regularly supplement with zinc picolinate, one of the most absorbable forms of zinc, especially after any alcohol consumption.

 9. Vitamin C

 This might seem unbelievable but there is research demonstrating vitamin C’s usefulness in overcoming addiction and reducing withdrawal symptoms.

 First of all, vitamin C levels are significantly lower in drug addicts (68).